 Let me put it clearly: This was a blissful accident.
 Had it not been for my friend who shares my passion for reading, I’d never have set my hand on this book.
 Personally, I haven’t read a lot of sophisticated adult fiction in my life.
 I go by the blurb before choosing any book and it’s unlikely that I’d buy this book in my routine way.
 But it seems like I was meant to read it, whether bought or borrowed.

 A few months back, I borrowed it from my friend in exchange for some of my books.
 Acting upon instinct, I first turned to the blurb.
-Like I said, my first thought was, ‘Hmm, not my kind’.
+As I said, my first thought was, ‘Hmm, not my kind’.
 So, I didn’t start reading it immediately.
 Moreover, I had several things on my plate at the time.
 Neither could this book invade my normal reading time, as it was already occupied.
 So, After the Darkness lay on one of the dark corners of my bookshelf for a few months.
 Until last week.

 To be honest, living alone is not as easy as you think it would be.
 It’s not all the overwhelming chores that stink.
 Rather, it is the absence of human contact.
-I go out once a day, I meet my friends and neighbours often, but as it turns out, it’s not enough.
+I go out once a day, and I meet my friends and neighbours often, but as it turns out, it’s not enough.
 For a true introvert like me, this was a surprise.
 Last week, it had been a fortnight since my independent stay, and suddenly I felt really lonely.
-I tried watching my favourite sitcom, reading a self-help book, going for a walk, talking to my family on the phone.
+I tried watching my favourite sitcom, reading a self-help book, going for a walk, and talking to my family on the phone.
 But nothing helped.
 I thought and thought if what would make me feel better.
 I needed a distraction, an engaging one.
 To forget my reality for some time.
 Escape what’s real.
 What’s not real?
 Yes!
 Fiction.
 So, I picked up the first fiction book on the shelf.
 It was After the Darkness.
 And in a trice, I was out of the darkness…

 After the Darkness book review